Find out about our highly successful program for releasing rehabilitated hedgehogs

 The Soft Release Procedure

-If an adult hedgehog arrives with us with a relatively simple injury and is healthy in other ways, we release them back to the area they came from and soft release isn't always required.
+If an adult hedgehog comes to us with a relatively simple injury and is healthy in other ways, we release them back to the area they came from and soft release isn't always required.
 On all other occasions, we only use soft release.
 We have found this to be successful and to greatly benefit the hedgehogs and to increase the chances of hedgehog populations thriving.

 Our soft release programmes are quite strict; over the last 30 years we think we have come up with a solution that benefits the hedgehogs and puts their well being first.
 Not all locations and gardens are suitable for soft release.
 You would need to contact us to arrange a site visit prior to an installation so that any issues can be resolved at this stage.
 You will have to attend one of our release courses and sign a release contract with us to follow guidelines and rules.